What do Seventh-day Adventists Believe About Marriage and Family?

 The Bible presents marriage as being between one man and one woman.
 This is the model established by God in Eden, and it applies to all marriages after that.

 What are some helpful principles for a good marriage?

-Throughout the Bible, Adventists have seen how God used marriage as a symbol of His saving relationship with His people expressed in the Gospel.
+Throughout the Bible, Adventists see how God used marriage as a symbol of His saving relationship .with His people expressed in the Gospel.

 And these principles can be applied to married couples as well.
 Here are some that can be a game changer for your marriage.